chadlouus/bootcamp-ce/lab2.md

 1. Click `Create` button
 1. Enter the name of `carbon-react-admin`
 1. Accept the default Container image selection
-1. Under `Image reference`, enter `private.us.icr.io/ce-bootcamp-us-dev00`
+1. Under `Image reference`, enter `private.us.icr.io/ce-bootcamp-us-devN`, where `N` is your assigned developer number, such as 3
 1. For `Listening port`, enter `7001`
 7. For `CPU and memory`, select `0.125 vCPU / 0.25 GB`
 8. Accept the default values for other fields, and click on `Create` button